Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

 featuredproject: true
 title: Product design case study
-description: "This proof of concept was part of a wider investigation into how vitsoe could improve the purchase process for the 606 Shelving System. "
+description: "This proof of concept was part of a wider investigation into how Vitsoe could improve the purchase process for the 606 Shelving System. "
 featuredimage: /img/606-prototype-featured.jpg
 featuredlink: https://www.youtube.com/watch?v=8SOaF-Motuo&feature=youtu.be
 featuredlinklabel: See my presentation